xebialabs-community/gradle-xld-plugin/README.md

 1. uploads the generated .dar file to the XL Deploy server;
 2. optionally runs a deployment job in XL Deploy to install your application to an environment.

-To run the task you first need to configure general connection details:
+You can configure the task using `xldeploy` extension:

     xldeploy {
       xldUrl = "http://localhost:4516/"
       xldUsername = "admin"
       xldPassword = "admin"
+      xldEnvironmentId = "Environments/local"
     }

-The `xldUrl` is http://localhost:4516/ by default. `xldUsername` and `xldPassword` can be also configured in your `~/.gradle/gradle.properties` file instead of `build.gradle`, so that you don't have to store credentials in source files.
+The `xldUrl` is http://localhost:4516/ by default. `xldUsername` and `xldPassword` can be also configured in your `~/.gradle/gradle.properties` file instead of `build.gradle`, so that you don't have to store credentials in source files. `xldEnvironmentId` is the name of environment to which to deploy.

-The details of deployment task are configured as task properties:

-    tasks.deploy.configure {
-      environmentId = "Environments/local"
-    }

 Here is the list of configurable properties of the `deploy` task:

 * `environmentId` - the ID of the environment configured in XL Deploy where you want your application to be deployed.
-If the `environmentId` is not specified then the task does not perform deployment and only uploads the DAR package.
+If the `environmentId` is not specified it is looked up in the `xldEnvironmentId` extension property.
+If it is missing then the task does not perform deployment and only uploads the DAR package.
 * `skipMode` - activate the skip mode: generate the plan, skip all the steps, validate the task. `false` by default.
 * `orchestrator` - sets the orchestrator used during the deployment.
 * `testMode` - activates the test mode: generates the plan, displays all the steps and validates the task but does not run it. `false` by default.